Ma'mar ibn Rashid

 Ma'mar ibn Rashid (معمر بن راشد) was an eighth-century hadith scholar.
 A Persian mawla ("freedman"), he is cited as an authority in all six of the canonical Sunni hadith collections.
+He was a student of and is considered one of the most important sources for Ibn Shihab al-Zuhri.

+Ma'mar is the author of the Kitāb al-Maghāzi (The Expeditions), one of the earliest surviving prophetic biographies in Islamic literature, alongside that of Ibn Ishaq.
+Ma'mar's work survives through a recension produced by his student, Abd al-Razzaq (d.
+211/827).
+In 2015, an English translation of it was published by Sean Anthony.

+Ma'mar also wrote the al-Jāmiʿ, which has also come down through the transmission of Abd al-Razzaq, as an appendix of his Musannaf.
+This was one of the earliest, if not the earliest, thematic compilation of hadith about Muhammad.
+One chapter of it is the earliest known systematic exposition of what was to become the dalāʾil al-nubūwa ("proofs of prophethood") literature.

 Life

 Ma'mar ibn Rashid was born in 96 AH/714 CE in Basra.
 He was a Persian mawla ("freedman") of the Huddan clan of Azd, trading cloth and other luxuries on their behalf.
 Despite this, he was able to study under the Basran scholars Hasan al-Basri and Qatada ibn Di'ama.

 While on a journey to trade wares at Hisham ibn Abd al-Malik's court in Resafa, he encountered and became pupil to the elderly scholar Ibn Shihab al-Zuhri.
 Ma'mar learned and transmitted a large body of traditions from al-Zuhri through audition, public recitation and writing, making his narrations coveted by other hadith scholars.

 Ma'mar remained in Resafa after al-Zuhri's death, and witnessed the removal of his late teacher's manuscripts from the Umayyad court following the assassination of al-Walid II.
-Amid the turbulence of the civil wars that followed, Ma'mar departed for Yemen where he married a local woman and taught several students.
+Amid the turbulence of the civil wars that followed, Ma'mar departed for Yemen where he spent the last twenty years of his life.
+There he married a local woman and taught several students, transmitting hadith to many individuals that would become major scholars.
 The most prominent of these was ʽAbd al-Razzaq al-Sanʽani, who he taught for the final seven to eight years of his life. ʽAbd al-Razzaq preserved Ma'mar's traditions in his own musannaf, notably arranging those concerning Muhammad's life into The Book of Expeditions (كتاب المغازي), which has survived as one of the earliest extant works of sira-maghazi literature.
 Also preserved is ʽAbd al-Razzaq's recension of Ma'mar's hadith collection, al-Jāmi.